 When we give our child agency over what goes in his mouth, his power bucket gets filled in a positive way and the need to battle with you diminishes.

 So here’s a starter for ten on how you can ‘fill their power bucket’ at meal and snack times.

 - Put the food in the middle of the table so your children can help themselves (you provide the food, they chose what to eat – giving them agency over their body).

 - Don’t comment on what they do or don’t eat.
 Just tell them you believe they can listen to their body and eat what their body is telling them is right.

 - You can ‘close the kitchen’ between meals – so let them know this is the opportunity to eat, and they are welcome to pass on this meal.
 Let them know when the next eating opportunity will be.
 If they are asking for a particular food that isn’t at that meal you can always tell them when it will be available.
 We are not having cupcakes with lunch, but we are having them for afternoon tea tomorrow.

 The ‘fill their power bucket’ tool is just one of many that can help you create calm and peace at the dinner table – and help your child grow into a confident eater who has a great relationship with their body.
-You can learn many more parenting tools that have a wider application than just body confidence over in the Body Confidence Coaching Club.
+You can learn many more parenting tools that have a wider application than just body confidence over in the Raising Body Confident Kids online course.
 It’s the place for making sure everything you learn in the workbook gets put into practice at home.

 I’d love to see you there.